 What is Rational Recovery®?

-Rational Recovery® is the exclusive, worldwide source of counseling, guidance, and direct instruction on self-recovery from addiction to alcohol and other drugs through planned, permanent abstinence.
-We use an exclusive method, AVRT®, which is by far the
+Rational Recovery® is the exclusive, worldwide source of counseling, guÏidance, and direct instruction on independent recovery from addiction to alcohol and other drugs through planned, permanent abstinence.
+We use an exclusive method, Addictive Voice Recognition Technique® (AVRT®), which is by far the

 What is AVRT®?